vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     * SOURCE-DIRECTORY is the path to the location where the image TAR files are stored.
     * DESTINATION-REGISTRY is the path to the private registry where the images will be hosted in the air-gapped environment.
     * SECURITY-CERTIFICATE is the security certificate of the private registry where the images will be hosted in the proxied or air-gapped environment.
     ```bash
      Example:- tanzu isolated-cluster upload-bundle --source-directory ./ --destination-repo registry.example.com/library --ca-certificate /etc/docker/certs.d/registry.example.com/ca.crt
       ```
-  Note :- we can Skip Step 3,4,5 if your Bastion host direct access to private registry . we can directly upload the files from Bastion to Private registry.
+  **Note** we can Skip Step 3,4,5 if your Bastion host direct access to private registry . we can directly upload the files from Bastion to Private registry.

 1. Install the kubectl utility.